Rogues Gallery: Background

 Speaking to Kerrang! shortly before the album's release, Lea said: "I think this record has a more rounded quality than anything we've done before.
 For a start, we've actually gone in and demoed the new material before recording properly.
 The album is still heavy, lots of guitars, five and six-minute numbers, but everything sounds much more tuneful, meaning there are lots of potential singles on it.
 There are no long solos but there are some great guitar parts, hot and fast breaks."

-In a 1986 fan club interview, guitarist Dave Hill recalled his feelings about the album: "I personally think it lacked something.
+Reflecting on the album to Kerrang! in late 1985, Noddy Holder stated, "I'm proud of the songs although I'd admit that the production wasn't all it might have been."
+He also recalled of the album's recording process in a 1990 fan club interview, "It became a bit of a saga, it took a lot of time and eventually turned out to be a great album although I feel there was something missing - something that is the Slade trademark was missing."
+Guitarist Dave Hill recalled his mixed feelings about the album in a 1986 interview for the Slade fan club, "I personally think it lacked something.
 I mean it was a good sounding LP, but maybe it had a bit too much quality.
 I think it lacked a certain amount of soul, or maybe guts.
 I think that maybe too many of the songs on Rogues Gallery sounded like pop hits, so the album began to lean too much to being regarded as a sort of 'poppy' album, and there is nothing worse than that for me."

-In a 1990 fan club interview, Holder said of the album's recording process and result: "It became a bit of a saga, it took a lot of time and eventually turned out to be a great album although I feel there was something missing - something that is the Slade trademark was missing."